espegro/tulip/README.md

 ```

 #### AddIfNotSet
-Add single value to filter if value not exists in filter
+Add single value to filter if value not exists in filter.
+Will not run random delete if value exists.

 ```
 /bloom/addifnotset/<name>/<value>